 Production would have no point if all output simply served as input into further production.
-To give producers purpose, we introduce another type of firm, a retailer, which buys from producers (both domestic and foreign) but sells only locally.
+To give producers purpose, we introduce another type of firm, a retailer, which buys from producers (both domestic and foreign) but sells only locally to households and firms in the service sector.